astropuffin/oakmtg.club/content/english/candidates/tri-ngo.md

 * Obtain rights to all vacant land and empty buildings for affordable housing
 * Consider Universal Basic Income

 Ngo’s first priority is creating an accountable government that represents everyone, which he plans to do by implementing something called [Liquid Democracy](https://medium.com/organizer-sandbox/liquid-democracy-true-democracy-for-the-21st-century-7c66f5e53b6f).
-In person, he told this District 1 resident (Megan) that he wanted to have every resident of D1 vote online before each City Council meeting on every vote he’d have to take that meeting.
+In person, he told this District 1 resident that he wanted to have every resident of D1 vote online before each City Council meeting on every vote he’d have to take that meeting.
 Given how hard it is to get people to turn out for normal voting, however, it doesn’t strike us as super realistic to implement.
 Also, it’s an abdication of the responsibility elected representatives take when they commit to do the work and understand why they vote the way they do on each issue themselves.

 Ngo’s second and third priorities are homelessness and developing affordable housing.
 On these issues, Ngo is “considering” Universal Basic Income and wants the city to “obtain rights to all vacant land, empty buildings and warehouses to build affordable housing.”
 Please note that Mayor Schaff has already [pledged to run a pilot program](https://www.google.com/amp/s/sanfrancisco.cbslocal.com/2020/07/01/mayor-schaaf-launching-universal-basic-income-pilot-program-to-help-low-income-oakland-residents/amp/) of UBI in Oakland and there are multiple stakeholders actively working on it.
 You can read more about Ngo's [specific policy proposals here](https://www.votetri.com/issues.html).